World’s largest virtual agentic engineering & quality conference

 Mainframe Testing in a Modern CI/CD Pipeline

 The biggest shift in mainframe QA is not a new tool, it is a new position in the workflow.
 Instead of a manual test phase at the end, teams now shift testing left: mainframe unit and regression tests run automatically in pipelines built with Jenkins, GitHub Actions, or GitLab CI, so a broken batch job is caught at commit rather than in the overnight run.
+Testing is one pillar of broader mainframe automation, which also automates job scheduling and deployment.

 The piece teams underestimate is organizing all those test cases and proving coverage, especially in regulated banking and insurance shops where an auditor will ask what was tested, by whom, and with what result.
 This is where TestMu AI's Test Manager fits a mainframe program.
 It gives you one versioned repository for batch, online, and regression cases, and it traces every requirement to its tests, runs, and defects in a single matrix, so coverage gaps surface before a release rather than after.